my 13 day challenge

 It makes a great story and some day when I come in 2nd to the last place I will stay and cheer for the person who comes in last.

-One thought on “Last Place Ribbon
+One response to “Last Place Ribbon”